UVicMartletplace/martletplace/apps/algorithm/search/README.md

 ```

 If your terminal output does not match the successful output or contains the failed output,
-try `docker compose down -v` (-v deletes cached volumes which may be interfering with pgsync), then run `docker-compose –build` again.
+run `docker compose down -v` (-v deletes cached volumes which may be interfering with pgsync), then run `docker-compose --build -d` again.

 4. Once running, open your browser to localhost (no port necessary).